Code-Institute-Submissions/basic-economics-TS/README.md

 ## Deployment ##

 The project is hosted on GitHub pages, published by a master branch.
 I used GitPod workspaces to be able to work on my project, which I accessed through GitHub, I  follow the official instructions from Code Institute in terms of download and launch.
-One of the things provided by the Code Institute is “gitpod-full-template” which provided me with useful extensions, shortcuts and other useful things.
+One of the things provided by the Code Institute is [“gitpod-full-template”](https://github.com/Code-Institute-Org/gitpod-full-template) which provided me with useful extensions, shortcuts and other useful things.

+If you would like to download and work on this project separately, make sure to:
+1. GitPod is installed on your local system
+1. Go into JosefinE7  repositories
+1. Click onto the: basic-economics-TS repository
+1. Click git clone or download
+1. Open the project up in your own workspace
+1. Write a git add command: git add . in terminal
+1. Write a commit message: git commit -m “XXX”
+1. Write git push

 ## Credits ##